 Since the bricks of the monument are built using the soil of the holy place of Mecca, thus deriving its name from the place itself.
 The mosque is so vast that it can accommodate up to 10,000 people at one time.
 It is an inexplicable display of the grandeur of the city.

 Shop for bangles and handicrafts at Laad Bazaar

 Another great things to do in Hyderabad is shopping in this famous bazaar in Hyderabad.
 The hustling and bustling flea market around the western part of the Charminar is a mandatory check-out place for people who wish to explore the shopping experience of Hyderabad.

 The market bubbles with people throughout the day.
 House to a variant of bangles and other items such as handicrafts, textiles, accessories, etc.,

-It is said that this place sells bangles since the time of the Nizams and continues to do so till date.
-A vibrant of colors, this open market is also famous for its perfume market, which sells locally produced perfumes in glass bottles.
+It is said that this place sells bangles since the time of the Nizams and continues to do so to date.
+A vibrant color, this open market is also famous for its perfume market, which sells locally produced perfumes in glass bottles.

 Get a taste of royalty in the palaces